Pabloendres/icuml/README.md

 If you have difficulties to install or analyse data, please create an issue.

 Also, the repository was written originally in Spanish and later translated into English.
-There may be files that have been omitted from the translation, so we ask you to raise an issue if you find untranslated files to fix it ASAP.
+There may be files that have been omitted from the translation, so we ask you to create an issue if you find untranslated files to fix it ASAP.

 # Instalation steps

 1. Navigate to /eicu/1-instalation.ipynb and follow the instructions to install the eICU-CRD database.
 Other notebooks in the folder are not required for the instalation.
 2. Navigate to /mimic/1-instalation.ipynb and follow the instructions to install the MIMIC-III database.
 Other notebooks in the folder are not required for the instalation.
-3. Navigate to /anaylysis/ and run the notebooks inside.
+3. Navigate to /analysis and run the notebooks inside.

 # Directory tree